Dynatrace/ace-box/user-skel/ansible/roles/dashboard/Readme.md

 ```
 ### Deploying Dashboard

-The main task deploys dashboard on a kubernetes cluster with the variables set in "defaults".
+The main task deploys dashboard on a kubernetes cluster.

 Depending on a use case, it shows the deployed application details on the "Deployment Preview" and "Use Cases" guide sections.
 Please see the usage information under the "template-values-file" task.